FREQUENTLY ASKED QUESTIONS

 Will I need a new roof before installing?

-Before any design is finalized, our engineers conduct a full structural assessment of your roof.
+Before any design is finalized, we make sure a full structural assessment of your roof is done.
 If your roof shows signs of wear and needs replacement within the next 5-10 years, we recommend replacing it first.
-In many cases, the cost of roof replacement can be bundled directly into your overall solar financing or lease package to simplify the transition.
+In many cases, the cost of roof replacement can be bundled directly into your overall project to simplify the transition — your advisor lays out the options on the visit.

 What happens if my panels get damaged by hail?

-Our Tier-1 monocrystalline panels are engineered and tested to withstand extreme weather, including 1.5-inch hail traveling at 70+ mph.
+The premium panels we spec are engineered and impact-tested for severe weather, including significant hail.
 Additionally, panels are covered by a 25-year comprehensive equipment warranty, and in the case of historic storms, systems are protected under standard homeowner insurance policies.